 Either message-based requests RPCs can be used.
-A collection of application servers may work in concert to provide an entire business function.
+A collection of application server, in a servers may work in concert to provide an entire business function.
 For example, in a payroll system the employee information may be managed by one application server, earnings calculated by another application server, and deductions calculated by a third application server.
 These servers may run different operating systems on various hardware platforms and may use different database servers.
-The client application invokes these services without consideration of the technology or geographic location of the various servers.
+The client application invokes these services without consideration of the technology or geographic location of the various services without consideration of the technology or geographic location of the various services without consideration of the technology or geographic location of the various services without consideration of the technology or geographic location of the various services without consideration of the technology or geographic location of the various services without consideration of the technology or geographic location of the various services without consideration of the technology or geographic location of the various services without consideration of the technology or geographic location of the various services without consideration of the technology or geographic location of the various services without consideration of the technology or geographic location of the various services without consideration of the technology or geographic location of the various services without consideration of the technology or geographic location of the various services without consideration of the technology or geographic location of the various services without consideration of the technology or geographic location of the various services without consideration of the technology or geographic location of the various services without the various services without ser servers.
 Object technology provides the technical basis for the application server, and widespread acceptance of the CORBA standards is ensuring the viability of this trend.
 File servers provide record level data services to nondatabase applications.